 - To reduce the bitterness of the onion, you can soak them in cold water for about 10 minutes before adding them to the salad.

-- Soy sauce, rice vinegar, Gochugaru (Korean red chili flakes), sugar, sesame oil, sesame seeds + salt: for the seasoning.
+- Soy sauce, rice vinegar, sugar, sesame oil, Gochugaru (Korean red chili flakes), toasted sesame seeds + salt: for the dressing.

 - I personally like the taste of rice vinegar in salads, but you can also opt for regular white vinegar if that’s all you have at hand.